kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/13a5198bb8aaf833a1aa79d435061477ab345a04/correlation.png)

 Looking at the data, it shows a high level of correlation between petal length and petal width (.962757) and also, to a lesser extent, between sepal length and petal length (.871754); and sepal length and petal width (.817954).
-We shall explore the following data further in the plotting investigations below
+We shall explore the following data further in the plotting investigations below.

+I also ran a correlation on the individual species's variables to explore the levels of correlation within.

 ## REFERENCES: